 (2) A DTO may not make any statement, either in writing or orally, about itself that is false or designed to mislead.

 (3) [When the advertising of a DTO indicates that it has been approved, such advertisement shall clearly state a DTO certificate number].
-An advertisement referred to in sub regulation (1) shall clearly state the Authority a DTO approval number”.”
+An advertisement referred to in sub regulation (1) shall clearly state the Authority DTO approval number”.”

 MOTIVATION A